sajjadpoores/me/plans/readme.md

 # My Plans

-Based on my goals (/goals/readme.md), I have prioritized the following goals:
+Based on my goals [Link to Goals Readme](./goals/readme.md), I have prioritized the following goals:

 ## 🏆 Prioritization